The GARR Cloud Container Platform is an environment for automating deployment, scaling, and management of containerized applications, based on

 Test the credentials:

-You can start a dashbord for controlling your cluster through a GUI by doing:
+You can access a Kubernetes dashboard for controlling your cluster through a GUI at theURL:

 To log in to the dashboard you need to authenticate.
 Follow this procedure: